bunnyakuleti-ux/portfolio/README.md

-# Basava Harsha — Portfolio
+# Akuleti Bunny — Portfolio

 Personal portfolio website built with React + Vite + Tailwind CSS.

-Live: [harshabasava970-bot.github.io/portfolio](https://github.com/harshabasava970-bot/portfolio) <!-- update with your live URL -->
+Live:  <!-- update with your live URL -->

 ---

 ## About

-CSE student specializing in AI & ML at Kalasalingam Academy of Research & Education (CGPA 8.5/10, Expected 2027).
+CSE student specializing in AI & ML at Kalasalingam Academy of Research & Education.
 This portfolio showcases my projects, skills, certifications, and contact details.

 ---